Bjerring/Bjerring.github.io/_posts/2019-11-07-the-yield-curve-and-its-components - Kopi.markdown

 ![loadings](/assets/images/yield_curve/factor loadings.png)

-To appreciate the terms, level, slope and curvature, it is useful to look at changes in sign of the principal component loadings in the graph above.
+To appreciate the terms; level, slope and curvature, then it is useful to look at changes in the sign of the principal component loadings in the graph above.
 1. PC1 has the same sign for each maturity, so all rates will move up or down together due to the first principal component (level).
 2. PC2 has one change in sign, so the shorter maturity rates will move in opposite direction to the longer rates due to the second principal component (slope).
 3. PC3 has two changes in sign.
 Here, the shortest and longest maturities move in the same direction, whilst the middle maturities move in the opposite direction (curvature).